Hoisting the main

 Reefing system

 The first reef on the Helia is a continuous line which is great because no-one needs to go to the mast to attach the luff downhaul.
 Whilst we were on the FP dock at La Rochelle an experienced delivery skipper beside us mentioned that the first reef is subject to chafe and predicted that we would lose it after the first use!
 Well he was right about the chafe but fortunately we didn't lose it.
 Keith moved it along but it needs monitoring regularly!
 Our friendly rigger who was a guest in our first season (thanks Mr Messo), had a look advised us to realigned the way this line was feeding through the eyelet to the sheave in the boom, so it was not coming back over itself.
 This has improved but not eliminated the chafe.
 We check it continuously and keep moving the line away from the chafe point.
 This shortens it though and we are fast running out of reefline!
-It will be replaced by dyneema next season so we can start again!
+It has now been replaced by Dynalite so we can start again!

 The 2nd and 3rd reefs lines are only on the leach, with the intention that you manually pull the luff down and put the pennant through the reef eyelet and shackle it at the base of the mast.
 This can be challenging and dangerous in a blow when there is a good deal of pressure in the sail.
 We had Uchimata install an extra jammer on the coachhouse for a reef downhaul on the luff of the main.
 We hook this into either the 2nd or 3rd reef and it allows us to winch the sail down at the luff and get it quite tight.
 It works a treat, as no-one needs to go up to the mast in a blow to pull the sail down, when it is quite dangerous.